China factory PMI raises doubts about economy's strength

 "The dip in April PMI shows that the foundation for China's economic recovery is still not solid," Zhang Liqun, an economist at the Development Research Centre, a top government think tank in Beijing, said in an emailed statement accompanying the index.

 "All these show the possibility for China's growth to slow slightly in the future.
-We must work to stabilize domestic demand and make our economic recovery more sustainable," he said.
+We must work to stabilise domestic demand and make our economic recovery more sustainable," he said.

 HSBC's preliminary PMI for April fell to 50.5 from 51.6 in March as new export orders shrank.
 The final reading is scheduled to be published on Thursday.